eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

  * *subnet_mask* -  bit mask used to determine what subnet the IP address belongs to.
 E.g. *255.255.255.0*.
  * *gateway_ip* - will be your gateway/router IP address.
 E.g. *192.168.1.1*.

+By default, the Ethernet interface on the board is set to Dynamic Host Configuration Protocol (DHCP) mode, thus it will automatically ask for an IP address from the router that the board was plugged into.

+The process of connecting to the DE10-Nano and hosting the graphing webpage is made a lot easier by configuring the router to assign a static IP to the board (based on the MAC address of the Ethernet interface).

+Most modern routers are able to do this even with DHCP assignment turned on.
+By setting a static IP you won't have to edit the client configuration every time you are assigned a new IP address by the router.

-To go back to DHCP mode use:
+##### Return to DHCP mode
+If you need to revert the changes made to the ETH0 interface and return to using DHCP mode, type the command:
 `connmanctl config ethernet_000000000000_cable --ipv4 dhcp`

-Note: newer versions of the DE10-Nano image will contain drivers for most USB WiFi dongles.
-Unfortunately this exercise does not cover setting up a wireless connection.

 #### Remote SSH connection
+Now that you have a static IP, we can switch over to an SSH connection.
+Using an SSH connection will be faster, more secure and allows for file transfer to and from the board.
+This will be useful if you want to change the plot settings (remove one of the axes, add small data points, change the curve, etc.).
+This will also allow you to change the project files on the board after running the sample application.

 The guide assumes that so far you have been using a Serial connection to the board to perform the initial setup.
-Once you have the IP of the board, it's easier to switch to SSH.
 To connect to the board use a SSH client like Putty or TeraTerm you will have to setup a password for the root account.
 This can be changed by running the `passwd` command.

 It is possible to connect without using a password too, although not really recommended, by changing the following line in `/etc/shadow`: